-- Mogul Bumps and Jumps Saturday (1 Day), Saturday Program: November 26 – March 25 (Ages 7-11)
+- Mogul Bumps & Jumps Saturday (1 Day), Saturday Program: November 25 – March 24 (Ages 7-11)

-- Mogul Bumps and Jumps Weekend (2 Day), Weekends and Holidays: November 19 – March 26 (Ages 8-14)
+- Mogul Bumps & Jumps Weekend (2 Day), Weekends and Holidays: November 18 – March 24 (Ages 8-14)

-- Mogul Bumps and Jumps Full-Time 4 Day, 4 Days/Wk: November 5 – March 26 (Ages 7-11)
+- Mogul Bumps & Jumps Full-Time Team: 4 days per week: November 4 – March 24 (Ages 7-11)

-- Mogul Pre-Academy Team, 3 Days/Wk: November 4 – early May (Ages 7-14)
+- Mogul Pre-Academy Team: 3 days per week: November 15 – April 14 (Ages 7-14)

-- Mogul Part-Time Program, 4 Days/Wk: October 18 – early May (Ages 12-18)
+- Mogul Part-Time Program: 4 days per week: October 21 – April 14 (Ages 12-18)

-- Mogul Middle School Team: 5-6 Days/Wk: late August – early May (5th-8th grade)
+- Mogul Middle School Team: 5-6 days per week: August 19 – April 14 (Grades 5-8)

-- Mogul High School Team: 5-6 Days/Wk: June 1 – May 30 (9th-12th grade and PG)
+- Mogul High School Team: 5-6 days per week: June 1 – May 12 (Grades 9-12 and PG)

-- Mogul FIS Team (US Sel, NorAm and World Cup): September 1 – April 16 (PG only)
+- Mogul FIS Team (U.S. Sel, NorAm and World Cup): September 1 – April 21 (PG only)

 Trampoline and gymnastic training at SSCV provides off-season development and benefits.
 VSSA’s trampoline center plays a big role in our regular dryland training schedule.
 Video analysis along with group and one-on-one work with coaches all figure into the scheme for maximizing our athletes’ skill and talent.
-In the summer months, SSCV Mogul books ramp dates at the SSWSC Water Ramps at Bald Eagle Lake in Steamboat.
+In the summer months, SSCV Mogul books ramp dates at the SSWSC Water Ramps at Bald Eagle Lake in Steamboat Springs.

-SSCV’s dedicated and knowledgeable coaches have helped many young athletes advance to the U.S. Freestyle Team, FIS World Cup, and the Olympics.
+SSCV’s dedicated and knowledgeable coaches have helped many young athletes advance to the U.S. Freestyle Team, FIS World Cup and the Olympics.
 SSCV Mogul coaches have designed a comprehensive physical, technical, tactical and mental program along with a Long Term Athletic Development Plan to take skiers from grassroots participation to success at the highest levels of the sport.
 SSCV Mogul coaches teach skills that last a lifetime, which can be used all over the mountain.

-- RMF Devo, RQS, and Competition Series: Vail, Winter Park, Steamboat, Aspen, Telluride and Arapahoe Basin
+- RMF Devo, RQS and Competition Series: Vail, Winter Park, Steamboat, Aspen, Telluride and Arapahoe Basin

-- FIS World Cup: Select Comps TBA
+- FIS World Cup: Select comps TBA